RubySteps/21-day-challenge/2_adventures/001/jbrains/19/README.md

-# Day 18
+# Day 19

 I'm phoning this in, big time.
+Even more than yesterday.
+I have something like 3 minutes.

+I'll refactor something.
+Anything.

 ## Reviewing The Plan